You can connect an unlimited number of devices to UFT Mobile.

 Changing device orientation is not supported for emulators.

-The remote view for Android SDK emulators is only supported when you work without hardware acceleration.
-You can however use acceleration when working in unattended mode.
+The remote view for Android SDK emulators is supported only when you work without hardware acceleration.
+You can use acceleration when working in unattended mode.

-You can disable hardware acceleration if one of the following ways:
+You can disable hardware acceleration in one of the following ways:

 AVD window Launch the AVD (Android Virtual Devices) tool, and deselect the Use Host GPU setting in the Emulation Options section.
 Android Studio

 - Open the AVD manager.

 - In the Verify Configuration page, select Software - xxxx as the Emulated Performance > Graphics option.